revolist/revogrid-docs/tests/e2e/docs/scenarios/event-scheduler.md

 ### SCHED-09 — Responsive and theme across all workspaces (P1)

-**Evidence:** Observed header period/control overlap at 1280×720/light.
-Header acceptance is not passed at 1280×720/light.
-Baseline dark/light screenshots were inspected; the full workspace/view/editor interaction matrix remains future coverage, with narrow-screen evidence tracked centrally.
+**Evidence:** Executed in the docs host at 390×844/dark: Resource, Table and Calendar workspaces each became active with visible content and no document-level horizontal overflow.
+The 1280×720 regression also confirms the period heading and Scheduler view controls do not intersect.
+Baseline light screenshots were inspected; the full view/editor interaction matrix remains future coverage.

 **Setup/reset:** Fresh desktop/light; separate dark and 390×844 contexts.